1. Illicit Trade Value: Norway $0.289 Billion ($289 Million)

 Across Europe, up to 356 kilograms of cocaine is consumed each day, which is 10 to 15 percent of the total global cocaine consumption.

 Illegal fishing in the Barent Sea between 2002 and 2005 lead to 100,000 tons of cod stock being over-fished every year.
+In 2008, due to cooperation between Russia and Norway, the illegal fishing catch was down to 15,00 tons.

 The United States Department of State has reported in their Investment Climate Statement that the first case of movie piracy for the 2008 hit “Iron Man” occurred in Norway.